-- significantly delay, scale back or discontinue the development or commercialization of our product candidates; - seek additional corporate partners for ZALVISO on terms that might be less favorable than might otherwise be available; or - relinquish, or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves.
+- significantly delay, scale back or discontinue the development or commercialization of our product candidates; - seek additional corporate partners for Zalviso on terms that might be less favorable than might otherwise be available; or - relinquish, or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves.

-To fund our operations, we may sell additional equity securities, which may result in dilution to our stockholders, or debt securities, which may impose restrictions on our business.\
+To fund our operations, we may sell additional equity securities, which may result in dilution to our stockholders, or debt securities, which may impose restrictions on our business.

 In order to raise additional funds to support our operations, we may sell additional equity or debt securities, including under the Sales Agreement with Cantor, which would result in dilution to our stockholders or impose restrictive covenants that may adversely impact our business.
 The sale of additional equity or convertible debt securities would result in the issuance of additional shares of our capital stock and dilution to all of our stockholders.
-For example, during the three and nine months ended September 30, 2017, we issued and sold 4.2 million shares of common stock pursuant to the Sales Agreement with Cantor, for which we received net proceeds of approximately \$13.1 million.
-The incurrence of indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to conduct our business.
+For example, during the year ended December 31, 2017, we issued and sold 5.4 million shares of common stock pursuant to the Sales Agreement with Cantor, for which we received net proceeds of approximately \$15.7 million.
+The incurrence of additional indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to conduct our business.
 If we are unable to expand our operations or otherwise capitalize on our business opportunities, our business, financial condition and results of operations could be materially adversely affected and we may not be able to meet our debt service obligations.

-We might be unable to service our existing debt due to a lack of cash flow and might be subject to default.\
+We might be unable to service our existing debt due to a lack of cash flow and might be subject to default.

-As of September 30, 2017, we have approximately \$22.4 million of debt, which includes the accrual portion of the End of Term Fee and the \$1.7 million final payment made on October 1, 2017, as applicable, under our Amended Loan Agreement with Hercules.
+As of March 31, 2018, we have approximately \$17.4 million of debt, which includes the accrual portion of the End of Term Fee, under our Amended Loan Agreement with Hercules.
 The Amended Loan Agreement has a scheduled maturity date of March 2020 and is secured by a first priority security interest in substantially all of our assets, with the exception of our intellectual property and those assets sold under the Royalty Monetization, where the security interest is limited to proceeds of intellectual property if it is licensed or sold.